 To summarise it’s taken me 30 years and 3 months to realise that not one drop of myself worth comes from your acceptance of me.
 Going forward I need to either confront or outright ignore the shamers, but remember that when it comes to my body, shame is something I will never feel.

-You can follow Loren's journey to through life on her blog Everything But The Fat Girl.
+You can follow Loren’s journey on her blog Everything But The Fat Girl.